sst/guide/_chapters/review-our-app-architecture.md

 ### Notes App API Architecture

 Then we added DynamoDB and S3 to the mix.
-We'll also be adding a few other Lambda functions.
+We will also be adding a few other Lambda functions.

 So our new notes app backend architecture will look something like this.